shev-pro/mpi-word-count/readme.md

 ## Datasets

-* high_entropy_xxl_t1 = using english dictionary, first 10000 words, 1000 files each size is from 100 to 50000 words, total size 249908 kbytes (245Mb)
+* high\_entropy\_xxl\_t1 = using english dictionary, first 10000 words, 1000 files each size is from 100 to 50000 words, total size 249908 kbytes (245Mb)
-* high_entropy_xxl_t2 = using english dictionary, first 20000 words, 2000 files each size is from 100 to 50000 words, total size 514500 kbytes (503Mb)
+* high\_entropy\_xxl\_t2 = using english dictionary, first 20000 words, 2000 files each size is from 100 to 50000 words, total size 514500 kbytes (503Mb)
-* high_entropy_xxl_t4 = using english dictionary, first 40000 words, 4000 files each size is from 100 to 50000 words, total size 993120 kbytes (970Mb)
+* high\_entropy\_xxl\_t4 = using english dictionary, first 40000 words, 4000 files each size is from 100 to 50000 words, total size 993120 kbytes (970Mb)
-* high_entropy_xxl_t8 = using english dictionary, first 80000 words, 8000 files each size is from 100 to 50000 words, total size 2014272 kbytes (2Gb)
+* high\_entropy\_xxl\_t8 = using english dictionary, first 80000 words, 8000 files each size is from 100 to 50000 words, total size 2014272 kbytes (2Gb)

 Dataset can be generated using python script available in ```test_dir/dataset_generator.py```.

-## Final considerations
+## Final considerations and future improvements

-As mentioned in performance evaluation, achieved results are very good for real word, when we are not talking about theoretical values.
+As mentioned in performance evaluation, achieved results are good, but not optimal.
 Of course, solution have a lot of potential for improvement, like on the fly hashmap increasing, starting data delivery once completed, usage of master like scheduler of processes and even better memory handling.
+All of these improvements